Other / mixed grade configuration · Shreveport, LA

 How many students attend Walnut Hill Elementary/Middle School?

 Walnut Hill Elementary/Middle School has 1,480 students enrolled.
-It is a other school in Shreveport, LA.
+It is a public school in Shreveport, LA.

 What is the student-teacher ratio at Walnut Hill Elementary/Middle School?